Neosporin Ophthalmic Ointment

 Medical Editor: John P. Cunha, DO, FACOEP

 Neosporin Ophthalmic Ointment (neomycin and polymyxin B sulfates and bacitracin zinc) is a combination of antibiotics used to treat bacterial infections of the eyes.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include stinging/burning of the eyes for 1 to 2 minutes or temporary blurred vision when this medication is applied.
+The brand name Neosporin Ophthalmic Ointment is discontinued, but generic versions may be available.
+Common side effects of Neosporin Ophthalmic Ointment (neomycin and polymyxin B sulfates and bacitracin zinc) include stinging, burning , irritation, itching, or redness of the eyes for 1 to 2 minutes; temporary blurred vision when this medication is applied, eyelid itching, eyelid swelling or crusting, tearing, or sensitivity to light.

 Apply Neosporin Ophthalmic Ointment every 3 or 4 hours for 7 to 10 days, depending on the severity of the infection.
 Neosporin Ophthalmic Ointment may interact with other eye medications.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Neosporin Ophthalmic Ointment should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.